Toluwanimi-D-A/Healthcare-Accessibility-in-Africa--Case-study./README.md

 - Improved data-driven healthcare policies

 # Project Structure
-/data → Raw healthcare datasets
+-/data → Raw healthcare datasets
-/dashboards → Power BI report (.pbix) or screenshots /visuals → Exported images from dashboards /analysis-notes → Observations and summary notes
+-/dashboards → Power BI report (.pbix)
+-/visuals → Exported images from dashboards =/analysis-notes → Observations and summary notes

 # Outcome
 An interactive Power BI report that effectively communicates disparities in healthcare access and supports strategic planning for equitable service delivery across Africa while offering strategic insights for decision makers.

-## 🧠 Personal Reflection
+# Personal Reflection
 This project was my first deep dive into Power BI and it really showed me how powerful visualization can be in telling a story.
 Understanding how funding and workforce availability translate to actual patient outcomes made the data feel human.
 I especially enjoyed transforming raw numbers into visuals that could drive real-world decisions.
 This pushed me to think not just like an analyst, but like a communicator.